bftj/bftj.github.io/guides/cpp-intro.md

 # Printing in mbed c++

-In normal c++ one would use `prinft("Hello world\n")` or `cout << "Hello world" << endl` to print strings to the standard output of the program.
+On mbed, printing is done with the familiar `printf`  function.

-On an mbed device, there is no standard output!
+`printf` usually prints to the standard output of the device, but there is no standard output on an mbed device!

-Instead we will have to print to one of the two serial ports of the device, either USB or GPIO.
+Instead we will have to print to one of the two serial ports of the device, either via USB or on GPIO pins.

 The following snippet will print "Hello World" over USB serial.